 A tablet can become a powerful tool for your small business.
-The large screen is ideal for demos, graphs, and images, while the portable design makes a tablet more convenient than a laptop.
-If you’re often on the go and need a large screen to share information with employees or clients, a tablet could be an ideal choice for you.
+A tablet’s large screen is ideal for demos, graphs, and images, while the portable design often makes it more convenient than a laptop.
+If you’re often on the go and need a large screen to share information with employees or clients, a tablet could be the ideal choice for you.

-Before investing in a tablet, it is a good idea to look at what features that offer and whether those features are necessary for your business.
+Before investing in a tablet, it is a good idea to look at what features it offers and whether those features are necessary for your business.
 The best tablets for small businesses should enhance connectivity and portability, deliver the kind of performance you need, and remain affordable.

 Businesses will have different uses for tablets.
 Here are some features to take into account: